Skip to content

 • Different Hash Values: If the hash values are different, it is guaranteed that the values themselves are different.
 This quick check allows the system to avoid a potentially expensive equality check.

 • Same Hash Values: If the hash values are the same, it does not guarantee that the values are equal, only that they might be.
-In this case, a more thorough comparison using the Equal trait is performed to determine actual equality.
+In this case, a more thorough comparison using the Equal interface is performed to determine actual equality.

 This method dramatically speeds up the equality checking process, especially in collections where quick look-up and insertion times are crucial, such as in hash sets or hash maps.

 Consider a scenario where you have a custom Person class, and you want to check if two instances are equal based on their properties.
-By implementing both the Equal and Hash traits, you can efficiently manage these checks:
+By implementing both the Equal and Hash interfaces, you can efficiently manage these checks:

 1